Dr. Sandy DixonHelping create lasting, meaningful change.

-I am a licensed psychologist in the state of Massachusetts and I provide therapy to adults and couples.
+I am a licensed psychologist in the state of Massachusetts and I provide individual therapy to adults.

 I received my masters degree in 2003 and doctorate in clinical psychology in 2005 from Antioch University New England.
 I have trained at a variety of settings, including outpatient private practice, a veterans administrations medical center, an inpatient hospital, an urban community mental health center, and school environments.

 Currently I am in private practice in Arlington, MA.
-In addition to providing therapy for individuals and couples, I work with the Legal Services Center of Harvard Law School, providing expert medical opinions and assessment for veteran and disability clients.
+In addition to providing therapy for individuals, I work with the Legal Services Center of Harvard Law School and other law firms, providing expert medical opinions and assessment for veteran and disability clients.

 I have given lectures at the New England Society for the Treatment of Trauma and Dissociation, Harvard Law School, the Boston Bar Association, local hospitals, and clinics on veterans issues and trauma.

-I am co-chair of the Program Committee of the New England Society for the Treatment of Trauma and Dissociation.
 I am a member of the American Psychological Association, and the International Society for the Study of Trauma and Dissociation.
+I was formerly a co-chair of the Program Committee of the New England Society for the Treatment of Trauma and Dissociation.